VerdantAutomation/GBee/source/XBee.Gadgeteer_Installer/ReadMe.txt

 The template is split into three projects each starting with the name of the module:
  [ModuleName]_41 : the NETMF 4.1 driver for the module
  [ModuleName]_42 : the NETMF 4.2 driver for the module
+ [ModuleName]_43 : the NETMF 4.3 driver for the module
  [ModuleName] : the installer for the module

 For the NETMF projects, the files are similar: